rduenasf/birding/docs/birds/sonspa.md

 scientific_name: "Melospiza melodia"
 order: "Passeriformes"
 family: "Passerellidae (New World Sparrows)"
 description: "Melospiza melodia is a species of bird in the Passerellidae (New World Sparrows) family.
 It has been observed 66 times.
+It has been photographed.
 It has been recorded."
 species_group: "New World Sparrows"
 species_code: "sonspa"

 sidebar_position: 431
-sidebar_class_name: " has-audio"
+sidebar_class_name: "has-photo has-audio"
 tags:
   - Passeriformes
   - Passerellidae (New World Sparrows)
   - New World Sparrows
-  - Needs Photo
+  - Has Photo
   - Has Audio
 ---